bvlj/android_vendor_lineage_health/docs/components.md

 ### :mod

 The module to be installed in the device.
-If included in a system build, it is recommend to put it in the system (or product) partition but not in vendor.
+If included in a system build, it is recommended to put it in the system (or product) partition but not in vendor.
 Holds the ContentProviders that host the health data.